The Union of Northern Workers came into existence in 1969 as the union organizing employees of the new Territorial Government.

 Most recently the diamond workers at the Ekati mine joined the UNW in 2006.
 The UNW now has approximately 5,700 members.

-As the Union of Northern Workers approaches its 50th Anniversary, we remain a strong, united and powerful voice for the rights of NWT workers.
+Over fifty years since our beginning, we remain a strong, united and powerful voice for the rights of NWT workers.